 Let us look at both of them:

 1. Both are short term unsecured personal loans.
 Both have similar interest rates mostly high as they are not issued against any security.

 Credit card loans are instant loans as the credit score and other checks are already conducted while issuing the card.
 In fact, you have a fixed credit limit.
-The procedure is simple; you call the customer support and ask for the approved credit limit.
+The procedure is simple; you call customer support and ask for the approved credit limit.
 You either swipe or get a DD from the credit card company within a short time.

 How Does Personal Loan Differ from a Credit Card Loan?

 The two being similar, there persists a huge confusion as to which one is better.
-Let us find out differences between them to comprehend:
+Let us find out the differences between them to comprehend:

-2. Interest rates: Credit card may offer 0% interest initially and later 1.5% to 2.5%.
+2. Interest rates: Credit Cards may offer 0% interest initially and later 1.5% to 2.5%.
 On the other hand, personal loans charge 12-18% interest rates.
 It can be high based on the customer profile

 Be Cautious With Credit Spending

-Keeping these points in mind, choose the most optimum source of the borrowing.
+Keeping these points in mind, choose the most optimum source of borrowing.
 Though personal loans seem to be tempting, always prioritize your expenses on existing funds later moving to loans.